 Wrap the tofu in kitchen paper, place something flat and heavy like a plate on top of it for 30 minutes to 1 hour.
-Pour hot water over the fried tofu skin and cut them into 2 cm strips.
+Pour hot water over the Aburaage and cut them into 2 cm strips.

 Heat up the soup that was set aside.
 If it tastes too bland, add a pinch of salt, and some cooking wine if you want more Umami flavor.